mitch101/Rails-3-Starter-Kit/README.markdown

-# Setup the perfect Ruby o
+# Setup the perfect Ruby on Rails App

 ## Assumptions